- The key to a balanced diet is to eat a variety of nutritious foods from each of the five food groups.

 If you need an alternative to dairy, there are some foods that contain the same amount of calcium as a standard serve of milk, cheese or yoghurt:

 - ½ cup canned pink salmon with bones

 How much dairy does my child need?

-- 2 to 3-year-olds, they should have 1½ serves a day — so that could be a cup of milk and a slice of cheese.
+- 2 to 3-year-olds should have 1½ serves a day (for example, a cup of milk and a slice of cheese).

-- 4 to 5-year-olds, girls should still have 1½ serves a day and 2 serves for boys — a tub of yoghurt and 2 slices of cheese.
+- 4 to 5-year-olds should have 1½ to 2 serves a day (for example: a tub of yoghurt and 2 slices of cheese).

 Tips for serving dairy

 - yoghurt on cereal or with freshly cut fruit

 - cottage cheese or ricotta on wholegrain toast

 - make smoothies with milk or yoghurt and fresh fruit